 A research study named “Alpha Lipoic Acid for Symptomatic Peripheral Neuropathy in Patients with Diabetes” was published in 2012 and had some amazing findings.
 The study revealed that when neuropathic patients were given a dose of 600 mg of alpha lipoic acid per day for a period of three weeks, it resulted in a clinically relevant and significant reduction in peripheral neuropathic pain.
 Wow!

-When alpha lipoic acid is consumed in the recommended amounts, neuronal T-type calcium channels are selectively inhibited and thus the neuronal sensitivity to pain caused by peripheral neuropathy is decreased.
-Although this treatment method hasn’t been widely adopted around the world, it is an approved method of diabetic neuropathic pain treatment in Germany— one which is also covered by health insurance companies.
+When alpha lipoic acid is consumed in the recommended amounts, neuronal T-type calcium channels are selectively inhibited and thus, the neuronal sensitivity to pain caused by peripheral neuropathy is decreased.
+Although this treatment method hasn’t been widely adopted worldwide, it is an approved method of diabetic neuropathic pain treatment in Germany— one which is also covered by health insurance companies.

 Although alpha lipoic acid is known to be safe for most adults, some people can be at a higher risk of suffering from adverse side effects.
 Here is a brief breakdown of how consumption affects different individuals:

 Alpha lipoic acid consumption during pregnancy can be safe.
 Pregnant women can take up to 600 mg of it per day for up to four weeks.
 However, it’s always best to consult your doctor before making any alterations to your treatment plan.

 There aren’t enough studies to support the fact that breastfeeding women should or shouldn’t use alpha lipoic acid.
 However, it’s recommended to be safe and avoid using.

 Consumption in large amounts is absolutely discouraged for children and infants, as it can result in unconsciousness, vomiting, and even seizures.